The Meaning of the Empress

 Catherine the Great of Russia.
 One of the so-called enlightened monarchs, allegedly using wisdom instead of brute force to rule.
 Painting by Alexander Roslin, 1777.

-If the Tarot Empress card represents a person, it's somebody very resourceful that you do best to humor and get on your side, or listen carefully to if that's not going to happen.
+If the Tarot Empress card represents a person in a divination spread, which it usually does, it's somebody very resourceful that you do best to humor and get on your side — or listen carefully to, if that's not going to happen.
+The Empress is kind at heart, you will find.
+So, there is no reason to protest.
+If you're just polite, all will be good.

-If teh Tarot Empress card represents an event, it calls for calmness and careful consideration of the choices of action, since things are much more delicate than they may seem.
-Also, it suggests that if you find the patterns behind the obvious, then you can accomplish much more than anyone at first imagined.
+If the Tarot Empress card represents an event, it calls for calmness and careful consideration of the choices of action, since things are much more delicate than they may seem.
+Also, it suggests that you accomplish much more by gentleness than brute force, even if you are able to do the latter.
+Search not to win, but for a win-win solution.
+Everyone will praise you for it.

 A. E. Waite about the Tarot Empress Card